-Our competition practice is highly ranked, having earned a Band 1 ranking from Chambers Asia for two consecutive years (2010 and 2011).
-Five AM&T lawyers in this practice area were nominated as leading competition lawyers and economists by Global Competition Review in 2010 and 2011.
+Our competition practice is highly ranked, having earned a Band 1 ranking from Chambers Asia for five consecutive years (from 2010 to 2014).
+Four AM&T lawyers in this practice area were nominated to the list of recognized competition lawyers in Who's Who Legal: Competition 2014.

-Strategic research partners of the ABA International section
+Strategic Research Partner of the ABA Section of International Law